 I sold rankings.

-And it was shit.
+And it was awful.

 Clients would cancel, clients always seemed unhappy, many clients had completely unrealistic expectations, trying to rank difficult terms was hard, reporting seemed empty, objectives vague and over time I became burnt out from having constant, lengthy discussions with clients about why their rankings dropped 2 spots overnight.